Holly Henry

-Holly Mae Heinrich (born March 31, 1994), better known by her stage name Holly Henry, is an American singer-songwriter from Minnesota.
+Holly Mae Heinrich (born March 31, 1994), known professionally as Holly Henry, is an American singer-songwriter from Minnesota.
 She took her stage name when competing in 2013 on the fifth season of The Voice (United States edition).
 She subsequently built an international fan base through her YouTube channel and original music releases.

-Life and career
+Early life and education

 Henry is the daughter of Marc Heinrich, a musician, and Becky Heinrich, an art teacher and graphic artist.
 She attended public schools in the Minneapolis area and graduated from Hopkins High School.
 While in high school, Henry sang in a sandwich shop gig and posted covers of songs on her YouTube channel, which she began in 2011.
 Her most popular video is an a cappella cover of Eurythmics' "Sweet Dreams (Are Made of This)" with three-part vocal harmonies.

+Career

 While taking a gap year before college, Henry's parents encouraged her to audition for The Voice at a Chicago, Illinois audition in January 2013.
 Henry advanced through the open call and subsequent executive auditions and participated in a boot camp during the summer of 2013.
 Her Blind Audition performance of The Scientist got all four chairs to turn.
 The studio performance release by the show charted on Billboard and the live performance video was in the all-time Top 40 for views of The Voice performances on YouTube, until its removal by NBC.
 In the Battle Rounds, she competed against Cilla Chan, singing Torn.
 Henry and Chan were montaged (their vocal performances were not shown in full) and Henry was chosen to move on.
 In the Knockout Round, Henry competed against Nic Hawk, singing Creep by Radiohead.
 She was sent home, and NBC's The Voice (US) subsequently lost 15% (1.5 million) viewers after that episode.
 Two years after her appearance on The Voice, Henry's popularity on YouTube had increased 10-fold.